the-lambda-way/proto-lang/README.md

+# Installation

+Proto is currently a header-only library.
+If you want to experiment with it, just download the `source/pattern/` folder and drop it somewhere in your project.

 # Design

 Since syntax manipulation is a core part of the language, it is important to have a robust set of parsing tools to build upon.
 The Pattern library is being developed as a user-friendly toolkit for building recursive-descent parsers.
 Because Proto is meant to be more of a framework than a traditional language, every effort is made to adapt the C++ implementation to C++ conventions.
 But once it is developed to a sufficient point, the library will be used to bootstrap the Proto language proper, which should be much more flexible in developing the stronger features of the library (such as lisp-macros).
 I intend to continue developing the C++ library alongside the Proto version, matching the feature set as much as possible.